 In July of 2020, the City began an investment program of over four million dollars in upgrades to its computer and information-technology systems in order to better prepare for potential cyber-attacks.
 On December 5, 2020, during the period in which such upgrades were being implemented, the City was hit with a ransomware attack.
 Ransomware works by attacking user files, encrypting them and essentially holding the information hostage in exchange for a payment.
 The attack was successful in encrypting and removing files, but did not infect any of the City's critical operational systems.
 The City took its entire network offline temporarily to assess the extent of the damage, during which time the City's online utility bill payment system and other publicly accessible features were unavailable.
 Because of the downtime, the City temporarily waived late fees and penalties for power and water customers and temporarily suspended residential utility shutoffs for failure to pay.
 The files encrypted and/or removed during the attack were backed up on other City data storage devices, so the City did not lose access to any of its system.
 The City is still investigating but has not discovered any personal or other sensitive information taken as part of the attack.
+The City has sent notices to customers cautioning them that information may have been subject to the attack.
+To date, no lawsuits have been filed against the City as a result of the attack.
 The City has since substantially completed its program of upgrades to provide increased protection against cyber-attacks.